WHS-Robotics-Classes/I2R_Lab_Arduino_0.0-Hello_World/README.md

 Since this assignment is more about testing out your IDE and your ability to run code to the Arduino, this will be a simple assignment.
 Specific instructions are listed Below:
 1. Be sure to read this entire document before starting your work.
 View the image below so you understand what you will be making.
 2. Open the [Arduino web editor](https://create.arduino.cc/editor) which is a part of our school license.
 There is also a free version of this but it has some limitations which will make it difficult to use for later assignments.
-You also need to install the Chrome app from the web store [here](https://chrome.google.com/webstore/detail/codebender-app/magknjdfniglanojbpadmpjlglepnlko?hl=en).
+You also need to install the Chrome app from the web store [here](https://chrome.google.com/webstore/detail/arduino-create-for-educat/elmgohdonjdampbcgefphnlchgocpaij?hl=en).
 3. Go to the Starter.ino file (above) in this repository.
 Copy all of that code into the [Arduino web editor](https://create.arduino.cc/editor) fully replacing the code that is there.
 4. Modify line 4 so that it will print "Hello World" when the program runs.
 (Put that phrase in quotes inside the parenthesis after `Serial.println`.)
 5. Test the code.
     - Connect your Arduino to your computer with the blue USB cable.
     - Select "Arduino Uno" in the first pulldown.
     - Be sure that the second pulldown shows the current USB.
-It should say something like `/dev/tty/ACM0`  If you cannot access the pulldown, you need to install the Codebender App on Chrome by clicking the link to the right.
+It should say something like `/dev/tty/ACM0`  If you cannot access the pulldown, you need to install the Codebender App on Chrome by clicking the link in the section above.
     ![pulldowns](https://github.com/WHS-Robotics-Classes/Arduino_0.0-Hello_World/blob/main/Select_Port.png?raw=true)

     - Click the "Upload" button (Right Arrow)